aviv211/aivivs26/README.md

 - change your password.

 < -Principle no9 - Agency not to keep personal information for longer than necessary - >
- an organization that holds the personal information of an individual should not keep the information for longer than is necessary for the purposes.
+ < -an organization that holds the personal information of an individual should not keep the information for longer than is necessary for the purposes. - >

  a.)
 Where does file/data goes to when deleted?
 - deleted file/data can be restore within 30 days, but will be automatically deleted otherwise.